 It turned out, that our waitress was from Brazil and if there are people who know how to carnival, it’s the Brazilians!
-We nodded in agreement to her point that the Carnival in Valletta was poorly organised.
-Immensely impressed by the dance performances we saw Friday afternoon, we were disappointed, that none of this dancing was done in the streets.
+Immensely impressed by the dance performances we saw Friday afternoon, we were disappointed that none of this dancing was done in the streets, as advertised by the tourist office.
 We saw lots of colourful paper-mâché figures waiting to be utilised and only a couple of wagons with deafening music had been spotted.
-It was like a potentially great show .. poorly choreographed.
+It was like a potentially great show waiting to happen.

 The Quest for the Parade